rphilipzhang/AI-PhD-S26/Notes/AI-Generated/0-Whats_New.md

 **The key insight: autonomous verification.** The instructor returned to Aletheia's architecture in a later lecture to underscore a broader principle: the **key to any successful agentic system is autonomous verification**.
 Aletheia's loop --- Generate → Verify → Revise → Re-verify --- mirrors how human researchers work: have a problem, try to solve it, get stuck, rethink, revise, and verify again.
 Once a system possesses the ability to autonomously judge whether its own outputs are correct, the entire loop can run indefinitely --- self-evolving, self-verifying, and self-improving.
 As the instructor put it: "In my opinion, the key to the success of an agentic system is the ability to have autonomous verification.
 Once we have it, the whole process could really self-evolve and self-improve --- and it could even solve state-of-the-art mathematical problems that are puzzling the best mathematicians of our generation."

 **Practical advice for theorists.** The instructor emphasized that these frontier reasoning models (at ~$200/month for subscription tiers) are **worth the investment** for researchers doing theoretical work.
 However, the First Proof results underscore that AI-generated proofs must be carefully verified --- the failure modes are subtle and can be difficult to detect without deep mathematical expertise.
-As the instructor quipped, connecting the name to its baking origin: "First proof" (首发) in baking refers to the first rising of the dough --- "something to get started" --- and similarly, AI proofs should be treated as starting points that require human refinement, not finished products.
+As the instructor quipped, connecting the name to its baking origin: "first proof" in baking refers to the first rising of the dough --- "something to get started" --- and similarly, AI proofs should be treated as starting points that require human refinement, not finished products.

 ### 4.4 LLM Agents for Stylized Modeling